lsm/comment-on-pr/README.md

 ## Usage

 - Requires the `GITHUB_TOKEN` secret.
+- Set message content by:
-- Requires the comment's message in the `msg` parameter.
+  - providing the `msg` parameter.
-- Supports `COMMENT_PR_MESSAGE` env variable as content of the message if `msg` parameter is not set.
+  - setting the `COMMENT_PR_MESSAGE` env variable when `msg` parameter is not provided.
 - Supports `push` and `pull_request` event types.

 ### Sample workflow